BloomTech-Labs/deprecated-labs31-family-promise-spokane-ds-a/README.md

 In the Lambda instructions, when you get to **Deploy the first time** step **7**, simply put `--platform docker` instead of the recommended `--platform python-3.7`.
 That's the only thing you have to do differently.

-Of course, don't forget to add your database url to the Elastic Beanstalk environment variables!!
+Of course, don't forget to add your database URL to the Elastic Beanstalk environment variables!!

 # Architecture / Endpoints